 By Nick Fleetwood, Head of Financial Services, EMEA, at Maxymiser

-The benefits of good personalisation are clear.
-Starting with targeted product messaging and the use of customer profiles to drive more personalised communication with the financial provider; and evolving to the development of intelligent rewards programs for customers based on previous activity.
-Relevant, timely engagement with a known and accessible customer audience base has the potential to transform both retention and cross-selling.
-Personalisation should also pave the way for a shift from the traditional ‘product features’ sell towards the ‘product value’ model that customers increasingly desire.
+Building on this approach, the final phase will be to use customer information to improve cross-selling and personalisation.
+From targeted product messaging to the use of customer profiles to drive more personalised communication with the financial provider and the creation of more intelligent rewards programs for customers based on previous activity.
+Effective engagement with this known and accessible customer audience base has the potential to transform the retention and cross-selling model.